Brand Names: Iressa

-Gefitinib is a cancer chemotherapy medication.
-Gefitinib interferes with the growth of cancer cells and slows their growth and spread in the body.
+Gefitinib is a cancer medication that interferes with the growth and spread of cancer cells in the body.

-Gefitinib is used in the treatment of non-small cell lung cancer.
+Gefitinib is used to treat non-small cell lung cancer.

-Gefitinib may also be used for purposes other than those listed in this medication guide.
+Gefitinib may also be used for purposes not listed in this medication guide.

 What are the possible side effects of gefitinib (Iressa)?